michaelsboost/Character-Party/README.md

 Michael's Character Party
 ===================

-Character Party was created for those that need an idea for a character to make.
+Character Party can be a handy tool you can utilize if you’re having difficulty coming up with an idea of a character to make.

+This app is capable of generating thousands of different combinations of characters, job titles, moods you would’ve never thought about combining together.
+Unsure what that animal is?
+No problem that’s what the hyperlink is for so you can research more of that animal for your character.

 Screenshot:
 -------------